zaproxy/zaproxy-website/site/content/faq/why-does-zap-access-out-of-scope-domains.md

 This is perfectly safe and no different from just opening the relevant URLs in your own browser.

-Browsers also make lots of "calls home".
-Most of these can be ignored by using the Network [Global Exclusions](/docs/desktop/addons/network/options/globalexclusions/).
+Browsers also make lots of "calls home", most of which can be ignored by using the Network [Global Exclusions](/docs/desktop/addons/network/options/globalexclusions/).

 It is also worth noting that you can choose which sites are included in a [report](/docs/desktop/addons/report-generation/#sites).